caneara/iodine/README.md

 ## Promo

 I made [Lumeno](https://lumeno.dev) to help you centralize your IT résumé, project portfolio and blog content.
-It aids in building a following, allows you to discover other creatives, and gets you invited to relevant jobs that match your personal requirements, such as minimum salary, availability, location, commute distance, and much more... [sign up for free!](https://lumeno.dev)
+It gets you invited to relevant jobs that match your personal requirements, such as tech skills, minimum salary, availability, location, commute distance, and much more... [sign up for free!](https://lumeno.dev)

 <!-- Screenshot -->
 <p align="center">